Ticket bought in Illinois wins $1.337B Mega Millions jackpot

 Frizzi-Babb agrees that talking to a financial planner is a good idea.

-“I would suggest that you do that before you even set foot in a lottery office,” the national lottery spokeswoman said.
+“I would suggest that you do that before you even set foot in a lottery office,” she said.

+One expert who has worked with past lottery winners, says the winners should avoid going to the lottery office altogether, instead sending an attorney or financial adviser to preserve their anonymity — if lottery officials allow.

+“There are going to be people doing everything they can to figure out who the winner is,” said Kim Kamin, who was a trusts and estates attorney for 17 years and now teaches estate planning at Northwestern University’s law school.
+“There are going to be many eyes watching.”

 There is also a question nobody wants to answer at that particular time: What happens to the money when you die?